Trapped bosons in mean field QED, nonlinear resonance cascades and dynamical BEC formation: Introduction

 where $M_{k,k'} \in \C$ contains the Hartree interaction, Lamb Shift, and Fermi Golden Rule contributions associated with the energy levels $E_k$ and $E_{k'}$.
 The transitions between discrete levels are strictly selected by the resonance condition on the field dispersion relation, namely, the condition is

 Crucially, the dynamics of this cascade is genuinely nonlinear.
 The leading resonant contribution is of Fermi-Golden-Rule (FGR) type.
 The transition rate at each level depends on the instantaneous occupations of other levels.
 The ground state, with no lower energetic outlet, creates highly asymmetric transition channels near the ground state.
 This nonlinear resonance setup drives probability mass downward and forces macroscopic ground-state occupation under conservation of the boson $L^2$-mass, and thereby creating a Bose-Einstein condensate (BEC).
 Resonances in quantum theory have been extensively studied in the literature \cite{balslev1971spectral,simon1973resonances,simon1978resonances,okamoto1985complex, hunziker1990resonances,waxler1995time,soffer1995time,soffer1999resonances,king1991exponential, king1994resonant, abou2009theory,bach1998quantum,bach1999spectral,soffer1998nonautonomous,hunziker2005asymptotic,karpeshina2006perturbation,perry1981spectral}.
 The proof that Bose-Einstein condensates correspond to the energy minimizer in interacting boson systems, and the derivation of nonlinear mean field equations to describe their effective dynamics has been a prominent research area for decades \cite{MR1868990,MR2143817,MR2276262,MR4406847,MR3385343,MR3165917,MR3513141,MR3987176}, but the rigorous control of the dynamical formation of a BEC is currently an open problem, \cite{MR3742598,bach2022time,Reichl_2019}.
+The effective cascade equations emerging in the work at hand may, to some readers, appear vaguely similar to wave kinetic equations, which are derived in a significantly different setting; see for instance \cite{denghani2023inventiones,hanishatahzhu2024cpam} and the references therein.